 How St. John’s Wort Works

-The leaves and flowers of St. John Wort have shown to have the active ingredients Hypericin and pseudoHypericin.
-These substances are said to be the one responsible for its medicinal effects such as for depression.
-For mood stabilization, St Johns Wort increases relaxation and decreases anxiety or depression.
+The leaves and flowers of St. John Wort have shown to have the active ingredients hypericin and pseudohypericin.
+These substances are said to be the ones responsible for their medicinal effects, such as for depression.
+For mood stabilization, St. Johns Wort increases relaxation and decreases anxiety or depression.
 And compared to synthetic drugs, the plant produces no side effects of decreased sexual drive.

-St Johns Wort is also used for reduction of PMS or premenstrual syndrome like food cravings, cramps, irritability and breast tenderness.
+St. Johns Wort is also used to reduce PMS or premenstrual syndrome like food cravings, cramps, irritability and breast tenderness.
 It is also used topically for eczema, wounds, burns, and hemorrhoids because of its antibacterial and anti-inflammatory properties.
-The plant is also used for mood disorders like SAD (seasonal affective disorder), togEther with phototherapy to uplift the mood of patients during winter season.
-It is also used to improve the cases of Obsessive Compulsive Disorder and social phobia.
+The plant is also used for mood disorders like SAD (seasonal affective disorder) and phototherapy to uplift patients’ moods during the winter season.
+It is also used to improve cases of Obsessive-Compulsive Disorder and social phobia.

 Precautions in taking St. John’s Wort

-St. John’s Wort should not be taken by pregnant, planning to be pregnant and breast-feeding women.
-It may also worsen the case of individuals with ADD and ADHD especially if they are taking medications.
-It may also interact with medications used in surgery; therefore be sure not to take any products with St. John’s Wort 5 days or more before surgery.
-Also do not forget to advise your surgeon if you are taking products with St Johns Wort before undergoing surgical procedures.
+St. John’s Wort should not be taken by pregnant, planning to be pregnant and breastfeeding women.
+It may also worsen individuals with ADD and ADHD, especially if they are taking medications.
+It may also interact with medications used in surgery; therefore, be sure not to take any products with St. John’s Wort 5 days or more before surgery.
+Do not forget to advise your surgeon if you are taking products with St. Johns Wort before undergoing surgical procedures.

 St. John’s Wort may also bring some mild side effects such as stomach upset, headache, dry mouth, hives or other skin rashes, fatigue, restlessness, and dizziness or confusion.